Basay, Negros Oriental

+Etymology

+The name stems from the abundance of natural springs in the area, which are locally called "busay."
+The name was later changed from "Busay" to "Basay" during the Spanish era for unknown reasons.

 History

+Basay was created under the Republic Act No. 5491, which was signed in 1968.
 Upon its separation from Bayawan in 1971, Basay became Oriental Negros’ westernmost town, with Negros Occidental at its rear.
 Diocesan chronicles reveal that it was already a far-flung outpost in the nineteenth century.
 It perked up in the 70s when CDCP and INKO arrived to mine its copper and iron magnetite.

 Basay is agricultural, with sugar cane, rice, corn and copra as major crops.
 Fringing its shoreline is the Mindanao Sea, considered the richest fishing waters in the country.

 Three major rivers running parallel from north to south traverse the town.
 Balatong Point, also known as Punta Tambongon, was the landing site of a submarine bearing the biggest shipment of WWII ammunition for Negros Oriental.
 The party was headed by Col Jesus Villamor, acting on the personal direction of Gen Douglas MacArthur who was then in Australia.

 The coves and shallow caves on the shoreline of Nagbo-alao are said to be enchanted.
 The Negros cave frog is endemic to Basay.
 Its Pagatban River is home to the alligator.
 Bal-os and Cabcaban springs are important sources of potable water as well as sunny picnic sites.
 Yardahan is a fishing village with fine swimming areas and game-fishing activities.

-Basay is approximately a two-hour-and-a-half drive from Dumaguete.

 Geography

 Basay is located in the south of Negros Island on the coast of the Sulu Sea.
+Basay is 122 km from Dumaguete and 219 km from Bacolod.
+It is approximately a two-hour-and-a-half drive from Dumaguete.

 Barangays

 Basay is politically subdivided into 10 barangays.
+Each barangay consists of puroks and some have sitios.